To establish a case of negligence under Nevada law, you must prove four things:

 - The at-fault driver’s employer, if the driver was on duty at the time.
 Employers usually have much deeper pockets than their employees.
 Therefore, they may be able to offer a much higher settlement.
 (Learn more about employers’ vicarious liability in Nevada personal injury cases.)

 Most Nevada negligence cases settle out of court.
-But should the case reach trial, the plaintiff (victim) would need to prove the following four elements of negligence:
+Though should the case reach trial, you (the victim) would need to prove the following four elements of negligence:

-- The defendant (the at-fault party) had a legal duty of care to the plaintiff;
+- The defendant (the at-fault party) had a legal duty of care to you;

 - The defendant breached that duty of care;

 The burden of proof in negligence cases is much lower than in criminal cases.
 Criminal prosecutors have to prove guilt beyond a reasonable doubt.
-But civil plaintiffs only have to prove negligence by a preponderance of the evidence.2
+Though you only have to prove negligence by a preponderance of the evidence.2

 A preponderance of the evidence means that it is more likely than not that the defendant is liable.
-In other words, “the weight of the evidence” indicates that the defendant is liable to the plaintiff.
+In other words, “the weight of the evidence” indicates that the defendant is liable to you.

 Learn more about proving negligence in Nevada.